Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Empirical Evidence from Amazon.com

 \subsection{Data}

-We collected data from Amazon.com from April to June 2024.
-The data includes 1,918 highly searched keywords across all product categories.
-Our scraper navigated to Amazon.com, representing a typical consumer shopping journey without requiring a login.
-The scraper submitted a query request by entering a keyword and then navigated to the first search result page.
-On the search results page, the scraper recorded the ranking of each product (both sponsored and organic) within the first page.
-The page usually contains other product information, such as price, whether it is on sale or has a coupon available, product ratings, the number of reviews, whether it is an Amazon Prime product, and delivery information.
-To obtain a representative distribution of the sponsored product, we repeated the search for each keyword once every three hours, generating more than 15,000 requests per day.
+We collected data from Amazon.com from April 2024 to April 2025.
+The data includes 2,382 highly searched keywords across all product categories.
+Our software submitted a search keyword and then navigated to the first search result page mimicking normal user behavior.
+We recorded the ranking of each product (both sponsored and organic) within the first page.
+We also recorded other product information, including its price, product ratings, the number of reviews, whether it is an Amazon Prime product, and delivery information.
+To obtain a representative distribution of the sponsored product listings which vary over time and depending on who wins the ad auctions, we repeated the search for each keyword once every three hours, generating more than 19,000 requests per day.

-We obtained additional product information from Keepa.com for each product that appears in the search results.
-The key information is the daily best sales rank within each product category reported by Amazon.
-The best sales rank is generally considered a reliable proxy for quantity of sales in literature \citep{chevalier2003measuring}.
-We then converted the best seller rank to daily sales.
-We also obtained keyword information from one of the biggest E-commerce data intelligence companies \textit{Jungle Scout}.
-For each keyword, Jungle Scout provides information about the monthly search volume, suggested pay-per-click, and related keywords, etc.

-Figure \ref{fig:by_position_sponsored_60} and Figure \ref{fig:by_position_sponsored_22} show the ratio of sponsored products for each position on product search result pages containing 60 and 22 products, respectively.
-The positions that are most likely to be sponsored positions in our data are 1-4, 11-14, and 19-22 for a product page with 60 products, and 1, 2, 7, 12, 17, and 22 for a product page with 22 products.
-Figure \ref{fig:by_position_sponsored_heatmap_60} and \ref{fig:by_position_sponsored_heatmap_22} present the corresponding heatmaps of the density of sponsored products within a product result page.